Vince Hunter: Virtus Bologna (2019–2021)

 On July 22, 2019, he signed with Virtus Bologna of the Italian Lega Basket Serie A (LBA).
 On 7 April 2020, after more than a month of suspension, the Italian Basketball Federation officially ended the 2019–20 season, due to the coronavirus pandemic that severely hit Italy.
 Virtus ended the season first, with 18 wins and only 2 defeats, but the title was not assigned.
 On 5 May, the EuroCup season ended.

 After having knocked out 3–0 both Basket Treviso in the quarterfinals and New Basket Brindisi in the semifinals, on 11 June 2021 Virtus defeated 4–0 its historic rival Olimpia Milano in the national finals, winning its 16th national title and the first one after 20 years.

 Despite having signed a two-year deal with Virtus after the end of the season, on 21 July 2021, the club exited from the contract when Hunter was suspended for three months for having tested positive for the banned drug THC, thereby violating the anti-doping sports code.

-Metropolitans 92 (2021–present)
+Metropolitans 92 (2021–2022)

-On August 14, 2021, Hunter signed with Metropolitans 92 of the LNB Pro A.
+On August 14, 2021, Hunter signed with Metropolitans 92 of the French LNB Pro A.

 Personal life

 Hunter is the son of Rachel Hunter.
 He has two brothers and one sister.
-One of his brothers, Matt, played college basketball at Central Connecticut State.
+One of his brothers, Matt, played college basketball for the Central Connecticut Blue Devils.